If you’re seeking Flat Belly Diet reviews, you’ve landed on the right page.

 Flat Belly Foods List & Meal Options

 Options on the Flat Belly Foods list include such things as olives, olive oil, avocado, peanut butter, specified seeds and nuts, and semi-sweet chocolate.
-The foods you eat will be filling, so you should feel quite satisfied.
-This significantly reduces or even eliminates the urge to over-eat.

 Flat Belly Diet meal options include a choice of four starches, four proteins, two dairy products, and seven fruit/cooked vegetables.

 Breakfast consists of one food from the starch list, one from the dairy, and one fruit.
-You can also have 1/4 of a cup of sunflower seeds, and one glass of Sassy Water.
+You can also have 1/4 of a cup of sunflower seeds and one glass of Sassy Water.

 Dinner consists of one protein, one starch, one vegetable, plus one teaspoon of olive oil on your vegetable or starch.

-Mid-afternoon you can have one fruit smoothie.
+Mid-afternoon, you can have one fruit smoothie.

 Sample Daily Meal Plan